Statue of Robert Burns (Milwaukee): Statue

-The bronze figure represents the popular Scottish poet standing, facing south, with a notebook in one hand.
-Its portrayal of Burns is reminiscent of paintings by Alexander Nasmyth showing the poet as a young man.
+The bronze figure represents the popular Scottish poet standing, facing south, with a notebook in one hand.The portrayal of Burns is reminiscent of paintings by Alexander Nasmyth showing the poet as a young man.
 Burns is dressed in a "claw-hammer" coat, knee breeches, vest, cravat, and woolen hose.
 In his left hand, Burns is holding a notebook with fingers in between the pages; in his right he holds a quill pen.